10 Things to know about The Piano Life Saver System

 Disclosure: Some of the links in this article may be affiliate links, which can provide compensation to me at no cost to you if you decide to purchase.

-Caring for a grand piano is similar to caring for a historical painting which require a consistent climate.
+Caring for a grand piano is similar to caring for a historical painting, both require a consistent climate.

 Without proper attention to the internal piano humidity levels, the tuning of the piano can become altered by regular humidity fluctuations and temperature.

-If you're curious about installing a system like this, ask your piano tuner to discuss options.
-This system comes with installation instructions for the piano technician/tuner and may be eligible for free shipping as an added bonus!
+If you're curious about installing this system, ask your piano tuner to discuss options.
+This system comes with installation instructions for the piano technician/tuner.
+It may be eligible for free shipping as an added bonus!

-Let's take a look at the Piano Life Saver System and why piano makers believe it may be one of the best ways to care for your piano.
+Let's take a look at the Piano Life Saver System and see why piano makers and piano tuners believe it's one of the best ways to care for your piano!

 Piano LifeSaver in a vertical piano

 The Piano Life Saver System (previously known as "Dampp-Chaser") is a mini climate control system because it is both a humidifier and dehumidifier.
-It introduces moisture and dryness inside of the piano's cabinet and soundboard, depending on the environment to maximize pitch stability.
+It introduces moisture and dryness inside of the piano's cabinet and disperses over the soundboard.
+It affects the local relative humidity in the environment to maximize pitch stability.

-The unit comes with several components which work together to keep your piano's humidity at an optimal level.
+The unit comes with several components (piano dehumidifier bar, water humidifier tank) which work together to keep your piano's humidity at an optimal level.

 The humidistat senses the relative humidity level near the soundboard and automatically switches from humidify to dehumidify to maintain 45% relative humidity.
-This speaks to the results of the piano life saver system.
+This speaks volumes about the strict sensitivity levels of the Piano Life Saver System.

-This humidity level helps prevent cracks in the wood which can be caused by large changes in humidity levels within the cabinet.
+A 45% humidity level helps prevent cracks, ridges, swelling, and shrinking in the wood; caused by large changes in humidity levels within the cabinet.
+These fluctuations contribute to an increased need for regular piano maintenance from a piano technician.

 3-light LED panel: